wbsg-uni-mannheim/PyDI/PyDI/wiki/Home.md

 # Data Translation

 Translate/align source datasets to a target schema using a schema mapping.
-Translation prepares datasets for matching and fusion by ensuring consistent attribute names and optionally derived values.
+Translation prepares datasets for matching and fusion by ensuring consistent attribute names and enabling comparison.

 Module: `PyDI.datatranslation`
 - `MappingTranslator`: renames dataframe columns to target names if a 1:1 mapping exists given a set of schema correspondences.